 Malware is the generic name for computer threats.
 It's a port-manteau of the words malicious software.
 It's an umbrella term which covers viruses, trojans, adware, spyware, ransomware, PUAs and anything that could be classed as malicious.
 A virus is a self-replicating, self-propagating, malicious piece of software designed to destroy files and folders on a computer system.
 These are mercifully rare these days.
 A trojan is a piece of software that pretends to be legitimate and useful but installs other software (without your knowledge) to open up a ‘back door’ to your computer – this allows a hacker to access your files and, theoretically, your entire computer system.
 A computer infected by a trojan typically becomes part of a botnet.
 Trojans are the primary mechanism of malware delivery today.

 Phishing primarily concerns emails designed to fool you into believing they’re legitimate so that you follow links to a website and enter private information.
 Such websites will typically look like a bank and prompt you to provide personal information like your username, password, credit card number etc. Legitimate emails from a bank or financial institution should never ask you to click links to their website; in fact, they’ll usually say “Go to our website and log in.”
 Phishing can be very convincing, especially if you actually have an account with the company being spoofed.
 Don’t be fooled.
 Any doubts, call the company using a phone number you’ve already got and which you know is correct.

-Launch ClamXAV, go to the menu and select Check for ClamXAV updates.
+Go to the ClamXAV Menu.
+Press the option (sometimes labelled "alt") key on your keyboard and select Check for ClamXAV updates.
 That’s it.
 It’ll do the rest for you.

 Absolutely!
-It should already be listed in our Source List.
-If not, just click the plus (+) button in ClamXAV’s main window and add it to your Source List.
-Then just scan as if it were any other file or folder.
+It will already be listed in your Source List.
+Just select it and press the Scan Now button as if it were any other file or folder.